raquentin/raquentin.github.io/content/posts/the-booklist.md

 - **Static Program Analysis** by Andres Møller and Michael Schwartzbach
 - **Competive Programmer's Handbook** by Antti Laaksonen
 - **The Book of Kubernetes** by Alan Hohn
+- **Elementary Number Theory and Its Applications** by Kenneth Rosen
+- **Computer Systems: An Integrated Approach to Architecture and Operating Systems** by Umakishore Ramachandran and William Leahy

 ## Done